Solpeo/pong_tutorial/pong.js.md

         var settings = {

-In Pong there is a top and bottom bar which define the top and bottom of the playing field.
+In Pong there are top and bottom bars which define the top and bottom of the playing field.
 Let's make these 20px wide and define that in the settings.
 Similarly, we'll define how large several other elements need to be.

             barSize: 20,